-This is a set of simple extension methods for the
+This is a started out as a set of simple extension methods for the

 - Find out how different two images are as a percentage value based on a threshold of your choosing